shengqingxia/shengqingxia.github.io/_pages/project.md

 Enhancing DNN Deployment Efficiency in Diverse Use Scenarios
 ----
-When presented with diverse mobile devices performing distinct application tasks in varying scenarios, we tailor the DNN to enhance performance for each scenario using Once-For-All DNN training.
+For efficient deployment, a DNN is specialized by training to fit the target use scenario (depending on computing power and visual data input).
+To handle this costly training and meet diverse deployment needs, we tailor the DNN to enhance performance for each scenario using Once-For-All DNN paradigm.
 This involves training one super network and searching for different sub-networks (subnets) to fit the specific use case.
 <!--Customize DNN Deployment in Diverse Use Scenario-->

 #### OPA:One-Predict-All For Efficient Deployment
 <div style="display: flex">
     <img src="../images/ofa_flow.png" alt="Your Image" width="300" style="float: left; margin-right: 10px;">
     <p>Instead of training a specialized DNN for each deployment scenario, we have developed a
-novel approach of using the shallow subnet to test the water.
+novel approach of using one shallow subnet to test the water.
 The effectiveness of using a shallow subnet to accelerate the search of a deep subnet has been validated effective in image classification, one showcase application.</p>
 </div>